 A State of California validated multiple-choice exam will be administered.
 You will be given two hours to complete the test.
 This test consists various components (report writing/reading comprehension and a reasoning/observation-memory phase).

-Apply online through the Stanford Jobs website.
+We encourage you to check back frequently for updates; once the "hiring pause" has ended, we will re-open our requisitions and you will be able to apply online through the Stanford Jobs website.
 Type sheriff into the 'keywords' field.
 Select the desired position and click the "apply online" button.
-Continue to follow the instructions on the employment site.

 About Deputy Sheriff Positions